HorstBaerbel/remoteaccessd/README.md

-# WiFi remote access deamon for Raspbian
+# WiFi remote access and WPS daemon for Raspbian
 This systemd service can toggle WiFi, SSH and DHCP on a Raspberry Pi from via GPIO button.
 Additionally it can connect to an access point using WPS by long-pressing that same button.
 It can also detect and copy new wpa_supplicant.conf files from an USB stick to the proper system directory to reconfigure the WPA encryption.
 If you find a bug or make an improvement pull requests are appreciated.